Angophora hispida: Ecology

-The dwarf apple regenerates from bushfire by resprouting from its woody base, known as a lignotuber, or epicormic shoots.
+Dwarf apple regenerates from bushfire by resprouting from its woody base, known as a lignotuber, or epicormic shoots.
 It can flower within a year of being burnt and plays an important role as a food source for nectar-eating insects after bushfire.

-The flowers attract birds such as the noisy miner and wattlebirds and a wide variety of insects, including honeybees, native bees, flies, moths and butterflies, and a wide array of beetles, including the rose chafer (Eupoecila australasiae), green-velvet flower chafer (Glycyphana brunnipes), the variable jewel beetle (Temognatha variabilis), the cowboy beetle (Chondropyga dorsalis), and a scarab beetle Bisallardiana gymnopleura, as well as members of the scarab genus Phyllotocus and soldier beetle genus Telephorus.
+The flowers attract birds, such as the noisy miner and wattlebirds, and a wide variety of insects, including honeybees, native bees, flies, moths and butterflies, and a wide array of beetles, including the rose chafer (Eupoecila australasiae), green-velvet flower chafer (Glycyphana brunnipes), the variable jewel beetle (Temognatha variabilis), the cowboy beetle (Chondropyga dorsalis), and a scarab beetle Bisallardiana gymnopleura, as well as members of the scarab genus Phyllotocus and soldier beetle genus Telephorus.

-The dwarf apple is a host for larvae of froghoppers, known as spittlebugs.Angophora hispida has been recorded as a host for the mistletoe species Muellerina eucalyptoides.
+The dwarf apple is a host for larvae of froghoppers, known as spittlebugs.

+Angophora hispida has been recorded as a host for the mistletoe species Muellerina eucalyptoides.

 Use in horticulture

 This is a small tree suitable for larger gardens, its red new growth and profuse white flowers are attractive horticultural features.
 Flowering in summer, the flowers attract brightly coloured beetles.
 It requires a sunny aspect and good drainage to grow well.